jakeh999/restaurant/README.md

 # restaurant
-A simple command-line based restaurant system written in C++
+A simple restaurant management system written in C++